snk-git-hub/Note-App/README.md

 # Notes App
+# Notes App - JavaScript Learning Project

+This is a simple note-taking app built for learning JavaScript.
+The goal of this project is to practice and improve JavaScript skills while building a functional and interactive web app.
 A simple and minimalist note-taking app that allows users to add, view, and delete notes.
 This app is designed to be intuitive and user-friendly, with a focus on a clean interface.

 ![image](https://github.com/user-attachments/assets/2d95d7a7-2f7b-4b40-b26c-b4815d9b081a)